 Media Release: No new cases of COVID-19

-Today there are no new cases of COVID-19 in New Zealand.
+Today we have no new cases of COVID-19 in New Zealand.

 There are no additional deaths to report.